By Luis Torres, Staff Writer

 A NASCAR official was livid once he saw Logano, who can be heard in an expletive tirade.
 The official understood Logano’s frustration, but it puts the sport in a vulnerable spot.

-When drivers are being fined for slamming doors at the race winner or simply showcasing their displeasure, you’re asking for egregious situations like Logano.
+When drivers are fined for slamming doors at the race winner or simply showcasing their displeasure, you’re asking for egregious situations like Logano.

 Damaged car?
 Inexcusable defense.